dhis2-metadata/DOCS-General_Metadata_Package_Documentation/Vaccination Campaigns/use.md

 This document is intended to provide practical guidance to national immunisation programmes, national core HIS teams and DHIS2 implementers on **how to use DHIS2 to support the planning, implementation, real-time monitoring and evaluation of immunisation campaigns**.
 The document provides an overview of the various DHIS2 applications, WHO metadata, and functionality that can be used and customised for SIA.
 Throughout the document, **real-world examples from country implementations** are provided to demonstrate the use of these tools.

 This guide is tailored to implementing DHIS2 for planning and real-time monitoring (RTM) of immunisation campaigns.
-For more general DHIS2 implementation guidance, please refer to link to internal documentation Implementation Overview: <https://docs.dhis2.org/en/implement/implementing-dhis2/overview.html>
+For more general DHIS2 implementation guidance, please refer to link to the internal documentation [Implementation Overview](https://docs.dhis2.org/en/implement/implementing-dhis2/overview.html).

 ### Acknowledgements